-- Refrain from using the dyer beyond the recommended time period.
+- Refrain from using the dyer beyond the recommended period.
 Prolonged use of the dyer may cause the unit to overheat and result in fire.

 - Do not use the dryer on a boot or an article of clothing that’s dripping wet.
 Water and electricity do not sit well together.
-One drop of water into the internal circuit of the dryer and it could be disastrous.
+One drop of water into the internal circuit of the dryer could be disastrous.
 Get rid of excess water by using a towel or tissues.

 - Buy high-quality products.
-When it comes to appliances, I always say it is safer to purchase one that is good quality.
+When it comes to appliances, I always say it is safer to purchase one that is of good quality.
 Granted, they will be pricier than the average dyer, but they are made with premium components.
 Not only will these units perform better, but they will also last longer and have more safety features incorporated into them.
 Think of them as an investment.

 4 Ways To Prevent Propane Boot Dryer Fire